springone-tour-2020-cicd/katacoda-scenarios/2-kustomize/intro.md

 By the end of this scenario, you will have:

 * Used a simple "kustomization" to understand the basic feature set of Kustomize
-* Deployed the sample Go application to dev and prod using , with different resource specifications per environment.
+* Deployed the sample Go application to prod using different resource customizations

 Let's begin!